amsardesai/koa-resource-routes/README.md

 {
   someResource: {
     show: function* (next) {
-      this.body = 'Currently showing some resource with ID = ' + this.params.someResourceParam;
+      this.body = 'Currently showing some resource with param = ' + this.params.someResourceParam;
     }
   }
 }
 ```

+Parameters are designed to be completely flexible.
+You have the choice of putting a numerical
+identifier or a slug.

 ### ES6 Module Syntax